GenKetsuRyu/FT_Sensor/README.md

 4. After all above commands have been done, it is required to **Logout and re-Login the session** in order to activate the group change

-5. You can check the usermod status by using following comannd:
+5. (optional) You can check the usermod status by using following comannd:

 ```bash
 $ sudo su # Usermod must be opened by superuser mode.